A reverse H\"older inequality for the gradient of solutions to Trudinger's equation: Construction of a differentiation basis

 When $z$ is fixed and no confusion can arise, we drop it from the notation.
-The minimum is taken in order to make $d_z( \cdot)$ an increasing quantity.
-As it is not strictly increasing, we cannot directly invert it, but we define
+The minimum is taken in order to make $\rho \mapsto d_z(\rho)$ an increasing function.
+As it is not strictly increasing, we cannot directly invert it.
+We define instead for $\eta \in (0,1]$.